SmartiPi Touch 2 setup - Pi 3 or 4

 Step 4

 Attach camera and front panel with six black screws.
+Please bear in mind the building block front panel will not work with V3 camera.

 Step 5